Moment Variable ND Filters. A Hands-On Test And Review

 No Filter Lens Cap Included

-The filters also work with standard center pinch lens caps, but I would have liked this lens cap to be included with the filter because I own no lens of 77mm.
+The filters also work with standard center pinch lens caps, but I would have liked this lens cap to be included with the filter because I do not own a 77 mm lens.

-Again, in comparison, my SLR Magic variable ND-filter comes with a pinch lens cap included.
+Again, my SLR Magic variable ND filter includes a pinch lens cap.

 Rugged Protective Casing – but Difficult to Open